stevekramercellist/cellist/pedagogy2.md

 ## Steve Kramer, cellist ('Stevachka’)

-*“After having traveled, performed, and educated in many parts of the world, I recognize the incredible challenge that comes with leaving out musical education for our younger generations.
-It is atrocious and hair-raising that there is not a core curriculum that begins in elementary education and instills skills such as reading music, obtaining a basic understanding and appreciation of a wide variety of musical styles, and being skilled at playing at least one instrument which is a member of the classical symphony orchestra.”*
+“*After having traveled, performed, and educated in many parts of the world, I recognize the incredible challenge that comes with leaving out musical education for our younger generations.
+It is atrocious and hair-raising that there is not a core curriculum that begins in elementary education and instills skills such as reading music, obtaining a basic understanding and appreciation of a wide variety of musical styles, and being skilled at playing at least one instrument which is a member of the classical symphony orchestra*.”

 – Steve Kramer